Bidding For The Serialized 001/001 One Ring Is At $100,000!

 Card Quality

 Do you ever open a pack of cards and get some sweet Mythic Rare only to discover that it's warped, creased, has rolled corners, or it's curled?
 I know I have.
-What if someone pulls The One Ring and it has some sort of damage?
-Considering that many of the serialized cards from The Brothers' War weren't great quality it's a legitimate concern.
+What if someone pulls The One Ring and it has some damage?
+Considering that many of the serialized cards from The Brothers' War weren't great quality, it's a legitimate concern.

-If there were to be some sort of blemish or imperfection it probably wouldn't diminish the value too terribly but it seems like it would have to affect it in some way.
+If there were to be some blemish or imperfection, it probably wouldn't diminish the value too terribly but it seems like it would have to affect it somehow.
 And what an upset it would be to have the card surface and not be a good shape.
 One has to wonder if WOTC took extra precautions to ensure that the card came off the press in immaculate shape.

 Counterfeit Versions

 Having a card be a singleton is weird in this regard.
 If someone pops up saying that they found/pulled/bought the true One Ring, what happens?
 Is there any way to authenticate that the card is the card?
-If such a claim was made, would others stop looking for it with no confirmation?
-Would some poor soul buy a card without knowing for sure it was real?
+If such a claim was made, would others stop looking for it without confirmation?
+Would some poor soul buy a card without knowing it was real?

-All these questions are hypothetical but having a card that is a true "one-of" does make for some odd circumstances and I don't think it's out of the realm of possibility to have a situation similar to Charlie and the Chocolate Factory where the fraudulent Golden Ticket made people stop looking.
-If the true card never surfaced, we'd never know if it was true or not.
+All these questions are hypothetical but having a card that is a true "one-of" does make for some odd circumstances, and I don't think it's out of the realm of possibility to have a situation similar to Charlie and the Chocolate Factory where the fraudulent Golden Ticket made people stop looking.
+If the true card never surfaced, we'd never know if it was true.

-If someone buys this thing is they're going to go to the end of the earth to authenticate it (or you would hope) but proxies/counterfeit cards are very good these days and people do get conned on very expensive cards.
-Maybe cynicism is getting the best of me here but I think these are some interesting things to take into consideration.
+If someone buys this thing is they're going to go to the end of the earth to authenticate it (or you would hope), but proxies/counterfeit cards are very good these days and people do get conned on very expensive cards.
+Maybe cynicism is getting the best of me here, but I think these are some exciting things to consider.

 The Other Great Rings